Hasitha-Voruganti/Heart-disease-prediction/README.md

 ---

+## Model Type:
+**Support Vector Machine (SVM)** is a supervised machine learning algorithm used for classification and regression tasks.
+- SVM works by finding the **optimal hyperplane** that separates data points of different classes in a high-dimensional space.

 ## 📊 Dataset
 - Based on the **Kaggle Heart Failure Prediction Dataset**.
 - Includes features such as Age, Sex, Chest Pain Type, Resting Blood Pressure, Cholesterol, Fasting Blood Sugar, Max Heart Rate, ECG results, Exercise-induced Angina, Oldpeak, and ST Slope.